Delightful Distributed Policy Gradient: MNIST Diagnostic

 \section{MNIST Diagnostic}

 Before studying distributed frictions at scale, we show that the core limitation already appears in the simplest possible setting.
 We cast MNIST classification as a contextual bandit: given image $x$, the agent samples a label $a \in \{0,\dots,9\}$ from a softmax policy $\pi_\theta$ and receives reward $r = \mathbb{I}\{a = y\}$.
 The true label $y$ is never observed, so learning must proceed entirely from reward signal.
-We train a two-layer ReLU network with Adam~\citep{kingma2014adam} over batches of $B{=}100$ images, using the model's expected reward under its own policy as a value baseline.
+We train a two-layer ReLU network with Adam~\citep{kingma2014adam} over batches of $B{=}100$ images, using an oracle expected-reward baseline $b(x)=\pi_\theta(y\mid x)$ for all methods; this baseline uses the true label and is applied identically across methods to remove baseline-quality confounds.
+Because the baseline is action-independent, it does not turn the update into supervised learning; the policy still observes only the sampled reward for the chosen action.

 We simulate staleness by having the actor use parameters from $D$ gradient steps ago, modeling a distributed system in which actors lag behind the learner.
-We compare three methods: REINFORCE, which uses the stale-policy gradient without off-policy correction; PG, which applies importance weighting with \emph{exact} behavior probabilities (the strongest possible off-policy correction); and DG ($\eta{=}1$), which uses no importance weights at all.
+We compare three methods.
+REINFORCE uses the stale-policy gradient without off-policy correction.
+PG applies importance weighting with \emph{exact} behavior probabilities, the strongest possible off-policy correction.
+DG ($\eta{=}1$) uses no importance weights at all.
 All methods share the same learning rate, batch size, and value baseline; the only difference is how each method weights its gradient update.
 Full experimental details, including learning rate selection and baseline sensitivity, appear in Appendix~\ref{app:mnist_details}.

-Exact importance weighting only partially repairs delayed PG, while DG remains strong across the full delay range (Figure~\ref{fig:mnist_delay}).
+Exact importance weighting only partially repairs the stale gradient, while DG remains strong across the full delay range (Figure~\ref{fig:mnist_delay}).
 At $D{=}1000$, REINFORCE fails completely and error remains at $90\%$; the delay sweep shows that performance degrades sharply beyond $D{=}3$ (Figure~\ref{fig:mnist_delay_scale}).
 Importance weighting rescues PG from total collapse, but convergence remains slow: after $10\text{k}$ steps, PG reaches roughly $8\%$ error.
 DG reaches $2\%$ error over the same horizon, a $4{\times}$ improvement, without using any importance weights.
 Across the full delay range, DG stays at or below $2\%$ error, while PG degrades steadily from $3\%$ to $8\%$.